webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-math.md

 second example we'd have to write a different shader that applied the translation, rotation, and scale in our new desired order.

-Well, some smart people way figured out that you can do all the same stuff with matrix math.
+Well, some smart people figured out a way that you can do all the same stuff with matrix math.
 For 2D we use a 3x3 matrix.
 A 3x3 matrix is like a grid with 9 boxes: